mishrasur7/Easy-Shopping/README.md

 - Basic CRUD operations are avaiable
 - Authentication via google.

-## Future plans
-- Enable theme for light and dark mode
-- Registering users, diaplaying their firstname on the screen
-- More secured authentication methods
-- Restrict users to add, update, and delete products
-- Make UI better

 ## Instruction to start the project

 In the project directory, you can run: